trustsoothe/vault/apps/nodejs/extension/README.md

 ## Envs

-Please create a .env file from the .env.template file and change the values to your needs.
+Please create a .env file from the .env.example file and change the values to your needs.

 ## Build